Hang gliding 1975 part 2

 For more about the luffing dive, illustrated in the accompanying screenshot, see Luff in the time of cholera.
 (Sorry!)

 The highest scoring pilot at the 1975 British Championships was American Bob Wills flying an all-black Sport Kites Inc. Wills Wing Swallowtail.
 Examining the glider from under its expanse of sailcloth I noticed that the sun highlighted brownish streaks criss-crossing the fabric.
 Wills explained that the sails of these gliders were originally white (or multicolored in some cases) and they were painted black for an upcoming movie which they had just filmed in Greece.
 The film was Sky Riders, starring James Coburn, Susannah York, Robert Culp, and Charles Aznavour.
 It was in cinemas/movie theaters the following year.
-(See Paint it black–my review of that film.
+See Paint it black–my review of that film.
 For my involvement in the British championship competition, see under Riders in the sky in Simple versus complex (my flying 1975 part 2).